-If you can’t find what you are looking for feel free to contact the Student Sport and Recreation Officer Natalie Turner email@example.com for more information on sports and teams.
+If you can’t find what you are looking for, feel free to contact the Student Representative Council at firstname.lastname@example.org for more information on sports and teams.

 Over 30 sports are on offer and CQUniversity sends away various teams each year to compete against the biggest and best from around the country.

-For more details on 2018 Nationals sports, go to the official UniSport Website.
+Please monitor your student email for correspondence regarding sign up and details.
+For more information on 2019 Nationals sports, go to the official UniSport Website.

 Touch Football (Mens) defending champions

 If you are a current CQUniversity student, you can sign up to represent the University in one of our many sporting events.
-These include University Games (DIV 1 & 2), Chancellors Cup.
+These include UniSport (DIV 1 & 2), Chancellors Cup and Indigenous Nationals.